antierisalu/orchestration-task/readme.md

 ## Orchestration-task

-This task taught how to deploy multiple applications with two different persistent databases to kubernetes.
+This task taught about concepts of kubernetes and how to deploy multiple applications with two different persistent databases with K3s.

 #### Prerequisites